OutSystems/docs-product/src/ref/apis/auto/system-actions.md

 eSpaceName
 :   Type: mandatory, Text.
-    eSpaceName of the UserProvider that binds the Tenant to that specified UserProvider.
+    Name of the [User Provider module](../../../develop/security/end-user-manage/end-user-authentication/single-sign-on.md) that will provide the users and sessions to the new tenant.
+The new tenant will become a User Subscriber to the specified module.

 TenantName
 :   Type: mandatory, Text.